nizzyabi/nizzy-starter/README.md

 ### Theme configuration

 The project is theme based, which means it is based on one color for the entire thing.
-The theme color is a shade [fuchsia](https://www.colorhexa.com/d948ef) and it's defined in HSL.
+The theme color is [Vivid blue](https://www.colorhexa.com/1f8eef) and it's defined in HSL.

 You can find the theme colors in `app/globals.css`.
 To change the main theme color replace the `--primary` with HSL or RBG, without comas seperating them (I'm not sure if it is possible to use other color models, but feel free to try it out).